tufailvibe/nexus/README.md

 The result is a self-contained Electron application with local persistence through `SQL.js`, Windows packaging through `electron-builder`, and automated validation through a Playwright-based headless test harness.

-This repository is a source-only mirror prepared for review and publishing.
+This repository contains the source snapshot used for technical review and portfolio presentation.

 ## What The App Does